Summary of application

 Once the screed has been laid, cured, and dried out completely, it can be finished with a suitable material such as tiles, marble, or any other finish as per requirement.
 The screed itself can also be left without finishing if no further finish is required.

-This entire system is designed by sandwiching the coating of Waterproofing Membrane between the slab and the screed.
-Waterproofing Membrane can also be applied after the screeding of the slab as well.
+This entire system is designed by sandwiching the coating of Water Guard 491 between the slab and the screed.
+Water Guard 491 can also be applied after the screeding of the slab as well.
 However, for prolonged life of the coatings, it is usually recommended to sandwich them for long term waterproofing durability of roofs and balconies.

 What is a Chamfer?